 Tipping Tour Guides

 The tip’s size depends on the kind of tour you sign up for.
-A simple walking tour of a museum doesn’t warrant as much as a day-long excursion or guided tour.
+A simple walking museum tour doesn’t warrant as much as a day-long excursion or guided tour.

 Museum guides: 1 USD/person